encord-team/encord-client-python/docs/source/tutorials.rst

 Tutorials
 *********

-The tutorials are separated into those that relate to *datasets*, those that relate to *projects* and those that give you end-to-end examples of common scenarios.
+The tutorials are separated into those that relate to *datasets* and those that relate to *projects*.

 .. note::
     Throughout the tutorials, we use :class:`user_client <.EncordUserClient>`, :class:`dataset_client <.EncordClientDataset>` and :class:`project_client <.EncordClientProject>` extensively.